mggg/VoteKit/docs/user/tutorial/3_viz.rst

 .. image:: 3_viz_files/3_viz_13_0.png

-In this plot, each blue dot represents a simulated election built from 1000 PL ballots, and each blue dot is likewise 1000 BT ballots, using the same preference interval.
+In this plot, each red mark represents a simulated election built from 1000 PL ballots, and each blue mark is likewise 1000 BT ballots, using the same preference interval.
 The marker, x or o, denotes the preference interval type.
 It’s very important to remember that the x axis and y axis numbers do not mean ANYTHING in an MDS plot—there’s literally a